 Every participant will end up with a short film of 2-4 minutes, and the last part of the process is to share and celebrate the films in the group.

 The classic workshop is three days long, which makes it an intense process where the participant only has limited time for the different parts of the process.
-The facilitators are of course there through the whole workshop to help individually, but also to encourage the group to help each other where they can and the hard work of the storytellers is rewarded in several ways.
+The facilitators are of course there through the whole workshop to help individually, but also to encourage the group to help each other where they can and the hard work of the storytellers is rewarded with a film screening.